Using this Manual

 Every effort has been taken to ensure regulatory compliance.
 If you discover any errors or omissions, please alert your manager.

 We recommend that you register with us to automatically receive notification when this manual is updated, and to receive a monthly newsletter containing articles which may be of interest.
 Click on the 'Register for Updates' button on the home screen, to complete and send your details to us.

 We will manage your data respectfully and in accordance with your preferences and we will never share your data with other organisations for marketing or other purposes.

 The content of this website can be accessed, printed and downloaded in an unaltered form, on a temporary basis, for personal study or reference purposes.
-Content printed or downloaded may not be sold, licensed, transferred, copied or reproduced in whole or in part in any manner or in or on any media to any person without the prior written consent of tri.x and Safeguarding Board for Northern Ireland (SBNI).
+Content printed or downloaded may not be sold, licensed, transferred, copied or reproduced in whole or in part in any manner or in or on any media to any person without the prior written consent of tri.x and Isle of Man Safeguarding Board.

 This website aims to achieve Double-A conformance to the Web Content Accessibility Guidelines in accordance with government guidelines.
 In order to change font size or manual colour use the highlighted 'Accessibility' button at the top right hand corner of any page.

 The Manual is intended to be viewed on line to ensure only the most up-to-date version of procedures are being used.
 It will be updated regularly so, in the unlikely event there is a requirement for hard copies they should be destroyed after 72 hours.

 It is recommended that this manual is viewed with the latest browsers, with Java Script and cookies enabled for maximum compatibility and functionality.